 A space should be reserved for the Lord Lieutenant’s car (or the nominated Deputy if representing the LL) as close as possible to the entrance

-The Lord Lieutenant should be met on arrival by the host and escorted from the entrance door to his seat
+The Lord Lieutenant should be met on arrival by the host and escorted from the entrance door to her seat

 Church Services and Seating